 Past private sector work includes the Georgetown-Rosslyn Gondola Feasibility Study, where he designed the project’s approval path for 22 federal, state, and local agencies; and the DC Climathon at GWU, where he and his team designed, planned, and facilitated a 24-hour eco-entrepreneurship event.
 Other projects include strategic planning initiatives for the Golden Triangle and a Rosslyn transportation survey and tactical urbanism workshop for the Rosslyn Business Improvement District.

-Livable City Group’s current work is focused on developing high level strategies for signature transportation projects and designing neighborhood-wide transportation initiatives for Business Improvement Districts, ANCs, and other community groups — including the Mount Vernon Triangle Neighborhood Transportation Plan, Water Street Trailhead and Staircase, and the Georgetown Enhanced Access to Metrorail EIS.
+Livable City Group’s current work is focused on public space improvement projects and neighborhood-wide transportation initiatives for Business Improvement Districts, ANCs, and other community groups — including the Mount Vernon Triangle Neighborhood Transportation Plan, Water Street Trailhead and Staircase, and the Georgetown Enhanced Access to Metrorail Study.